Herbert Hoover: World War II

-Post–World War II
+Post-World War II

-Following World War II, Hoover befriended President Harry S. Truman despite their ideological differences.
+Following World War II, Hoover befriended President Truman despite their ideological differences.
 Because of Hoover's experience with Germany at the end of World War I, in 1946 Truman selected the former president to tour Allied-occupied Germany and Rome, Italy to ascertain the food needs of the occupied nations.
 After touring Germany, Hoover produced a number of reports critical of U.S. occupation policy.
 He stated in one report that "there is the illusion that the New Germany left after the annexations can be reduced to a 'pastoral state.'
 It cannot be done unless we exterminate or move 25,000,000 people out of it."
 On Hoover's initiative, a school meals program in the American and British occupation zones of Germany was begun on April 14, 1947; the program served 3,500,000 children.

 Even more important, in 1947 Truman appointed Hoover to lead the Commission on Organization of the Executive Branch of the Government a new high level study.
 Truman accepted some of the recommendations of the "Hoover Commission" for eliminating waste, fraud, and inefficiency, consolidating agencies, and strengthening White House control of policy.
 Though Hoover had opposed Roosevelt's concentration of power in the 1930s, he believed that a stronger presidency was required with the advent of the Atomic Age.
-During the 1948 presidential election, Hoover supported Republican nominee Thomas Dewey's unsuccessful campaign against Truman, but he remained on good terms with Truman.
+During the 1948 presidential election, Hoover supported Republican nominee Thomas E. Dewey's unsuccessful campaign against Truman, but he remained on good terms with Truman.
 Hoover favored the United Nations in principle, but he opposed granting membership to the Soviet Union and other Communist states.
 He viewed the Soviet Union to be as morally repugnant as Nazi Germany and supported the efforts of Richard Nixon and others to expose Communists in the United States.

-In 1949, New York Governor Thomas E. Dewey offered Hoover the Senate seat vacated by Robert F. Wagner.
+In 1949, Dewey, as governor of New York, offered Hoover the Senate seat vacated by Robert F. Wagner.
 It was a matter of being senator for only two months and he declined.